SCLBD/DeepfakeBench/README.md

 - **The preprocessing script** in DeepfakeBench follows a sequential workflow for face detection, alignment, and cropping.
 The processed data, including face images, landmarks, and masks, are saved in separate folders for further analysis.
 - **The rearrangement script** simplifies the handling of different datasets by providing a unified and convenient way to load them.
 The function eliminates the need to write separate input/output (I/O) code for each dataset, reducing duplication of effort and easing data management.

-First, you should go to the `./preprocessing/` folder, and set the parameters in `config.yaml`.
+First, you should go to the [`./preprocessing/`](./preprocessing/) folder, and set the parameters in [config.yaml](./preprocessing/config.yaml).
 Specifically, change the `default: DATASET_YOU_SPECIFY` to be the dataset you want to preprocess, *e.g.,* FaceForensics++.
 Also, you need to specify `dataset_root_path` where the dataset is arranged.
 After you done with the yaml file, run the following line:
 ```shell
 python preprocess.py
 ```

 Second, after the preprocessing above, you will obtain the processed data for each dataset you specify.
-Similarly, you need to set the parameters in `config.yaml` for each dataset.
+Similarly, you need to set the parameters in [config.yaml](./preprocessing/config.yaml) for each dataset.
 After that, run the following line:
 ```
 python rearrange.py
 ```
-After running the above line, you will obtain the json files for each dataset in the `dataset_json` folder.
+After running the above line, you will obtain the json files for each dataset in the [`./preprocessing/dataset_json`](./preprocessing/dataset_json/) folder.
 The rearranged structure organizes the data in a hierarchical manner, grouping videos based on their labels and data splits (*i.e.,* train, test, validation).
 Each video is represented as a dictionary entry containing relevant metadata, including file paths, labels, compression levels (if applicable), *etc*.